2. Regarding photochemical properties: Some actinic attributes are found in containers that protect them from photo-degradation.

-"Actinic is a term for ultraviolet (UV) rays from sunlight and UV lamps."
+"Actinic" is the adjective referring to ultraviolet (UV) rays from sunlight and UV lamps.

-3. Etymology: actinic is from Greek aktis, "ray" and refers to the ultraviolet rays, as in sunlight, that can cause reaction in the skin; so, a "sunbrn" is an actinic injury while keras is a Greek element for "horn".
+2. Etymology: "actinic" is from Greek aktis, "ray" and refers to the ultraviolet rays, as in sunlight, that can cause reaction in the skin; so, a "sunbrn" is an actinic injury while keras is a Greek element for "horn".

 Solar keratoses, or senile keratosis, is more common with fair skinned and elderly people and it may be a discrete, slightly raised, red-on-pink lesion located on a sun-exposed surface.